DefGuard/docs/community-features/wireguard/create-your-vpn-network.md

 ## Before we start

-* Make sure your defguard instance is [deployed](../setting-up-your-instance/) and running
+* Make sure your Defguard instance is [deployed](../setting-up-your-instance/) and running
 * Make sure you downloaded our [Wireguard Gateway](https://github.com/DefGuard/wireguard-gateway)
 * Make sure you know what [Wireguard](https://www.wireguard.com/) is and have basic understanding of how it works

 ## Network creation wizard

-After successful deployment of your defguard instance first screen you'll see will look like this
+After successful deployment of your Defguard instance first screen you'll see will look like this

 ![First screen after logging to your freshly installed instance](../../.gitbook/assets/Wizard.png)